pokang-liu/Neonate_hospital_LOS/README.md

 ### Model.ipynb

-Feature selection and Classification
+Feature selection and Classification.
 Load all feature files and merge to a single dataframe.
-Classification using Logisitc Regression and RandomForest
+Classification using Logisitc Regression and RandomForest.
+Feature selection using Logistic weight and feature importance